- Arya Pearl Background

 Arya Pearl Darjeeling White Tea is an incredible tea to say the least!
-If you have ever wanted to try a Darjeeling white tea, this is the one!
-This is the first tea that Arya produced this year and despite the adverse growing conditions this last winter--it still maintains its standing as the "creme de la creme" of all Darjeeling white teas.
-This year I placed my order well in advance of production, and am I ever glad that I did!
-Production is very limited and once it's gone, it's gone!
+This is the first tea that Arya produces eachs year & despite adverse growing conditions it always maintains its standing as the "creme de la creme" of all Darjeeling white teas.
+Every year I place my order well in advance of production, & I am always glad that I did!
+Production is very limited & once it's gone, it's gone!

 Arya Pearl is 100% hand crafted using carefully selected clonal tea bushes--and only in the third week of March.
 The least processed and most natural of all teas Pearl is carefully dried in the sun after having withered under normal ceiling fans for a short period of time.
 The care with which this tea is plucked, produced and handled is evident at first glance.
 The leaf sets of two leaves and a bud are beautifully intact with very little breakage, which is incredible given that the leaves themselves are very light weight and delicate.
 The overall color of the dry leaf is very green--much more so than in previous years--with an abundance of elongated downy silver tips.
 The aroma is fresh, sweet, vegetal and faintly floral.
 The infused leaf serves to reinforce the care with which this tea was handled from the moment it was plucked.
 The leaves gracefully unfurl in the water completely intact and flawless, presenting a delicate floral bouquet.
 The leaf color is a vibrant green.